Communications, Navigation, Surveillance Systems, and Engineering

 - Aviation Systems Engineering

-Ellen Bell is the acting director of Communications, Navigation, Surveillance Systems, and Engineering and director of Strategic Initiatives for Research and Innovation at U.S. DOT’s Volpe Center in Cambridge, Massachusetts.
+Jonathan Walker, PE, PhD is the director of the Center for Communications, Navigation, Surveillance Systems and Engineering at the U.S. DOT Volpe Center in Cambridge, Massachusetts.